 Renewable Energy Technical Potential

-Data by state for RE technical potential are summarized in a spreadsheet, sources and references are included.
+Data by state for renewable energy technical potential are summarized in this spreadsheet, which includes sources and references.